lumberjackchef/silk/README.md

 * * *

 **WARNING**: THIS PROJECT IS STILL IN THE EXPERIMENTAL PHASE.
-Silk is a version control system for multi-software architectures.
+Silk is a source code management system for multi-software architectures.
 It provides a single project source to track, build, test, & deploy services architecture & component architecture products/projects.

 ## List of key features